-As summer break ends, many students will return to school with mobile devices, such as smart phones, tablets, and laptops.
+As school is now in full swing, many students will return to school with mobile devices, such as smart phones, tablets, and laptops.
 Although these devices can help students complete schoolwork and stay in touch with family and friends, there are risks associated with using them.
 However, there are simple steps that can help students stay safe while using their internet-connected devices.

 The Cybersecurity and Infrastructure Security Agency (CISA) recommends reviewing the following resources for more information on cyber safety for students:

 - Before You Connect a New Computer to the Internet

 - Keeping Children Safe Online